Intilery/intilery.github.io/docs/schema/mobile.md

 ### Push Notification Bounced

 This event fires when a push notification from a provider bounces.
-If your push notification provider forwards push lifecycle events to Segment, they should include this event in their suite.
+If your push notification provider forwards push lifecycle events to Intielry, they should include this event in their suite.

 ```javascript
 {